Athletics at the 2019 Pan American Games – Women's shot put

 The women's shot put competition of the athletics events at the 2019 Pan American Games took place on the 9th of August at the 2019 Pan American Games Athletics Stadium.
-The defending Pan American Games champion is Cleopatra Borel from Trinidad and Tobago.
+The defending Pan American Games champion was Cleopatra Borel from Trinidad and Tobago.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: